 6. Make sure room doesn’t have blinking lights from clocks.
 Avoid television and the use of electronics before sleep, Quietly wind down.

 7. Melatonin - Melatonin is a hormone taken several hours before going to bed (1-3 mg.)

 8. Eat foods that help you sleep - Warm milk, and bananas, high in magnesium, a calming mineral, combined in a milkshake gives you the benefit of both.
 You can try Kiwis and tart cherries which are high in melatonin.

 10. Relaxing, carefully narrated podcasts - One friend of mine chooses Bible podcasts.
-I found that waking up in the middle of the night to some stranger talking in a booming voice in my room alarming.
+I found that waking up in the middle of the night to some stranger talking in God's voice in the dark alarming.
 If you try Bible podcasts, I recommend the New Testament.

 11. Aromatherapy - A few drops of high quality brand essential oil.
 Doterra’s blends are Lavender, Vetiver or Serenity.
 Dot few drops on the palms of the hands, the big toe or behind the neck.
 You can use them in vaporizers too.

 12. Meditation or breathing exercises - Breath in for 7 and out for 8 and repeat for a breathing exercise.
 Books on meditation can provide hundreds of meditation techniques that provide benefits beyond just a falling asleep naturally.

 13. Repetitive or progressive mind games - based on the same principle of counting sheep, you bore yourself to sleep.
 You can also do a step-by-step drill of a physical activity like a golf swing.